Climate change a national security issue: Pentagon

 President Donald Trump has openly dismissed claims - backed by the vast majority of important scientific bodies - that greenhouse gases caused by human activity are responsible for a rapidly warming planet, triggering ever more extreme weather.

-He once claimed climate change is a Chinese hoax, and has rolled back American environmental regulations aimed at curbing the problem.
+He once claimed climate change is a Chinese hoax, and has rolled back US environmental regulations aimed at curbing the problem.

-The climate report was delivered to Congress on Thursday, but the Pentagon only published it online Friday after reporters asked about it.
+The report was delivered to Congress last Thursday, but the Pentagon only published it online on Friday after reporters asked about it.

 The Centre for Climate and Security said the report did not provide all the details required by Congress.